 The Pointe des Cerces

-Near the Grand Galibier, another beautiful peak in the Cerces massif with an exceptional 360° panorama of the Ecrins, the Thabor, the Aiguilles d'Arves, Mont Blanc, the Viso, etc.
+Near the Grand Galibier, another stunning peak in the Cerces massif offering an exceptional 360° panorama of the Ecrins, the Thabor, the Aiguilles d’Arves, Mont Blanc, the Viso, etc.

-A summit that takes effort to reach but is definitely worth the detour.
+A summit that has to be earned but is well worth the detour.

-An absolutely magnificent hike with a surprise at the summit that encourages meditation.
+An absolutely magnificent hike with a surprise at the summit that invites contemplation.

 Details